-\item The differences between the conventional PCGS, the left-PCGS, Improved1, and Improved2 have been confirmed through examining their convergence behavior.
-That is, we considered the relation of the solution vector and the Krylov subspace between the right system (the conventional PCGS) and the left-PCGS, and between the coordinative PCGSs and the left-PCGS (Improved1 and Improved2). \end{enumerate}
+\item The differences between the conventional PCGS, the left-PCGS, Improved1, and Improved2 have been confirmed by examining their convergence behavior.
+In other word, we considered the relation of the solution vector and the polynomial ${\it\Phi}_k(\tA)\tvc{r}_0$ between the right system (the conventional PCGS) and the left-PCGS, and between the coordinative PCGSs (Improved1 and Improved2) and the left-PCGS. \end{enumerate}